okon3/auto-coder/README.md

 This is a very early release.
 It likely does not work on Windows yet with CRLF newlines and probably doesn't work with Windows file paths.

-auto-type does not:
+Auto Coder does not:

 * trigger code completion
 * trigger auto-termination of blocks (e.g. the closing parenthesis when the opening parenthesis is typed)

-auto-type uses VS Code's insert API to "type."
+Auto Coder uses VS Code's insert API to "type."
 In other words, it copies and pastes code, one character at a time.

 ## Release Notes